 Designed to imitate a real-life gallery experience, we have created a gallery space which offers visitors the chance to explore the work of over 70 creatives across digital art, music, gaming, animation, & immersive media.

 The created space is a virtual hall of 3D graphic glass-front shipping containers, each home to a curated exhibition packed with explosive, contemplative and experimental work.

 To explore the festival for yourself, simply click here.

-If you’re looking for new ways to engage your team, that is more than just another ‘Zoom or Teams quiz’ (yes we’re tired of those too), or even a way to bring a new lease of life into the office you’ve just returned to, then we’d love to talk.
+If you’re looking for new ways to engage your team that is more than just another ‘Zoom or Teams quiz’ (yes we’re tired of those too), or even for a way to bring a new lease of life into the office you’ve just returned to, then we’d love to talk.